 The treatment of unitholders described in this section applies only to unitholders treated as partners in us for U.S. federal income tax purposes.
 Common unitholders who have been properly admitted as limited partners of Teekay LNG Partners L.P. will be treated as partners in us for U.S. federal income tax purposes.
-In addition, although there is no direct controlling authority with respect to our Series A preferred units, we will treat Series A preferred unitholders who have been properly admitted as limited partners of Teekay LNG Partners L.P. as partners for U.S. federal income tax purposes and the discussion in this Annual Report assumes that the Series A preferred units will be treated as partnership interests.
-Other U.S. tax consequences would result in the event that the Series A preferred units are treated as indebtedness for U.S. federal income tax purposes.
+In addition, although there is no direct controlling authority with respect to our preferred units, we will treat preferred unitholders who have been properly admitted as limited partners of Teekay LNG Partners L.P. as partners for U.S. federal income tax purposes and the discussion in this Annual Report assumes that the preferred units will be treated as partnership interests.
+Other U.S. tax consequences would result if, contrary to our treatment of the preferred units as partnership interests, our preferred units were to be treated as indebtedness for U.S. federal income tax purposes.